 The graph above is a comparison of two imprecise measures -- but the comparison can still be helpful.
 The blue bars show the number of home sales recorded in the HRAR MLS -- this does not include private sales that did not involve a Realtor, nor new home sales directly from a builder.
-The red bars show the number of recorded back down some in July.
+The red bars show the number of recorded before coming back down some in July and then rising again in August.
 The second graph follows the local unemployment rate, which has now returned to the typical 2% - 3% range after having peaked at 10.2% at the start of the pandemic.
-Low local unemployment rates and low mortgage interest rates help our local housing market remain stable.